 The Bank follows the provisions of Financial Accounting Standards Board ASC 740, Accounting for Uncertainty in Income Taxes.
 A tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that has a likelihood of being realized on examination of more than 50 percent.
 For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
 Under the "more-likely-than-not" threshold guidelines, the Bank believes no significant uncertain tax positions exist, either individually or in the aggregate, that would give rise to the non-recognized tax benefits or accrued interest and penalties.
-The Bank's policy is to account for interest as a component of interest expense and penalties for the years before January 1, 2011.
+The Bank's policy is to account for interest as a component of interest expense and penalties for the years before January 1, 2012.

-13. Transactions with Executive Officers, Directors and Principal Stockholders
+14. Transactions with Executive Officers, Directors and Principal Stockholders

 The Bank has had, and may be expected to have in the future, banking transactions in the ordinary course of business with its executive officers, directors, principal stockholders, their immediate families and affiliated companies (commonly referred to as related parties), on the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with others.
-Loans receivable of related parties totaled \$7,195,262 at December 31, 2014 and \$7,653,150 at December 31, 2013.
-During 2014, \$190,459 of advances were made and repayments totaled \$648,347.
-Deposits of related parties totaled \$8,459,983 and \$7,685,184 at December 31, 2014 and 2013, respectively.
+Loans receivable of related parties totaled \$9,384,288 at December 31, 2015 and \$7,195,262 at December 31, 2014.
+During 2015, \$3,060,705 of advances were made and repayments totaled \$871,679.
+Deposits of related parties totaled \$8,235,451 and \$8,459,983 at December 31, 2015 and 2014, respectively.

-The Bank paid legal fees of approximately \$6,108 and \$8,464 to a law firm of a director for the years ended December 31, 2014 and 2013, respectively.
-The Bank leased office space and a storefront used for a remote banking center from a related party as described in Note 8.
-Total rent expense to the related party was \$2,400 for each of the years ended December 31, 2014 and 2013.
-The Bank leases its operations office space from a related party as described in Note 8.
-Total rent expense to the related party was \$32,731 and \$31,851 for the years ended December 31, 2014 and 2013, respectively.
+The Bank paid legal fees of approximately \$4,904 and \$6,108 to a law firm of a director for the years ended December 31, 2015 and 2014, respectively.
+The Bank leased office space and a storefront used for a remote banking center from a related party.
+Total rent expense to the related party was \$400 and \$2,400 for the years ended December 31, 2015 and 2014, respectively.
+The Bank leased its operations office space from a related party as described in Note 9.
+Total rent expense to the related party was \$5,288 and \$32,731 for the years ended December 31, 2015 and 2014, respectively.
 The Bank also uses a related party for site work on new branch construction and for diesel fuel purchases for an onsite generator.
-Total payments to this related party in 2014 were \$263,998 and \$701 in 2013.
-The Bank leases its main office from a principal stockholder as described in Note 8.
-Total rent expense to the related party and \$701 in 2013.
-The Bank leases its main office from a \$1, 2014 and 2013, respectively.
-The Bank also uses a related party was \$102,360 for the years ended December 31, 2014 were \$263,998 and \$701 in 2013.
-The Bank leases its main office from a principal stockholder as described in Note 8.
-Total rent expense to the related party was \$102,360 for the years ended December 31, 2014 and 2013.
-The Bank also uses a related party was \$102,360 for the years ended December 31, 2014 and 2013.
+Total payments to this related party in 2015 were \$36,726 and \$263,998 in 2014.
+The Bank leased its main office from a principal stockholder as described in Note 9.
+Total rent expense to the related party was \$102,360 for the year ended December 31, 2014.
 The Bank also uses a related party for construction consulting services.
-Total payments to this related party in 2014 were \$39,803 and \$5,167 in 2013.
+Total payments to this related party in 2015 were \$13,197 and \$39,803 in 2014.

-14. Financial Instruments with Off-Balance Sheet Risk
+15. Financial Instruments with Off-Balance Sheet Risk